rticommunity/connext-config/README.md

-    --static    use static linking against RTI Connext DDS --debug     use debug version of the RTI Connext DDS libraries --sh        use shell-like variable expansion (vs. make-like variables) --noexpand  do not expand NDDSHOME variable in output
+    --static    use static linking against RTI Connext DDS --debug     use debug version of the RTI Connext DDS libraries --sh        use shell-like variable expansion (vs. make-like variables) --noexpand  do not expand environment variables in output

 And <what> (required) is one of:
     --ccomp     output the C compiler to use